 - Brown roux: cook for 45 minutes

 It’s important to understand that starch impacts flavor.
 Keep this in mind when making sauce as you’ll need to increase seasoning to allow for this.
-The effect of salt is significantly reduced when starches are used so taste test your sauce to make sure you’ve used enough.
+The effect of salt is significantly reduced when starches are used so taste test regularly.

 What are the Mother Sauces?

 The five basic sauces, or Mother Sauces, are the building blocks for a huge range of secondary sauces.
 These include béchamel, velouté, espagnole, tomato, and hollandaise.

 What’s it made of?
 White roux with milk or cream added.